Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Stalactites

-One of Melbourne's longest-established and well-known Greek restaurants, Stalactites stands out with its bright, friendly vibe and its famous stalactite-covered ceiling visible from the street.
+One of Melbourne's longest-established and best-known Greek restaurants, Stalactites stands out for its bright, friendly atmosphere and its famous stalactite-covered ceiling visible from the street.

 Go old-school traditional with your eats and grab souvlaki (lamb, chicken or mixed), or vegetarian souvlaki with a bunch of mouthwatering toppings to customise your meal.
-They also make excellent platters, dips, seafood, a grill section, breakfasts, desserts, and homeland favourites like cabbage rolls, gemista, moussaka and homemade beef konkinisto, with most of those options available kid-sized from the children's menu.
+They also offer excellent platters, dips, seafood, a grill section, breakfasts, desserts, and homeland favourites like cabbage rolls, gemista, moussaka, and homemade beef konkinisto, with most of those options available in kid-sized portions from the children's menu.

 Location: 177/183 Lonsdale St, Melbourne